Euro surges, yen dives as French election fears abate

 NEW YORK The euro surged against the U.S. dollar and the yen sank on Monday on relief over Emmanuel Macron's victory against anti-euro nationalist Marine Le Pen in the first round of France's presidential elections.

-Analysts said the euro's dip from its session high likely indicated profit-taking rather than doubts about a Macron victory over Le Pen in the second round.
+The euro's dip from its session high likely indicated profit-taking rather than doubts about a Macron victory over Le Pen in the second round, said Richard Franulovich, senior currency strategist at Westpac Banking Corp in New York.

+"The news of Macron winning is now priced in," he said.
+"The risks of a disintegration of the euro have been removed."

 Strategists at French bank Credit Agricole said their positioning measures showed the euro had been bought for most of the last week, suggesting that many players had already closed previous short bets against the currency.

 As markets globally were comforted by the results of the French vote, investors abandoned the perceived security of the yen.
-The euro was last up 1.9 percent against the Japanese currency at 119.26 yen and the dollar was up 0.6 percent against the yen at 109.75 yen after touching a nearly two-week high of 110.62.
+The euro was last up 2.1 percent against the Japanese currency at 119.39 yen EURJPY= and the dollar was up 0.8 percent against the yen at 109.92 yen JPY= after touching a nearly two-week high of 110.62.

 The results of the vote were soothing in part because fears of a potential Le Pen runoff with far-left candidate Jean-Luc Melenchon, both of whom distrust the European Union, did not play out.

-The dollar index, which measures the greenback against a basket of six major rivals, was last down about 1 percent at 99.031.
+The dollar index .DXY, which measures the greenback against a basket of six major rivals, was last down 0.9 percent at 99.115.

-(Reporting by Sam Forgione; Additional reporting by Patrick Graham in London; Editing by Meredith Mazzilli and Steve Orlofsky)
+(Reporting by Sam Forgione; Additional reporting by Patrick Graham in London; Editing by Meredith Mazzilli)